nedbat/django_coverage_plugin/README.rst

     plugins =
         django_coverage_plugin

 Then run your tests under coverage.py.
-It requires coverage.py 4.0.
+It requires coverage.py 4.0 or later.

 You will see your templates listed in your coverage report along with your Python modules.